Top 3 Best Beekeeping Gloves That Offer You Maximum Sting Protection

 1. Leather Beekeeping Gloves

-Most of the beekeeping gloves available in the market are made out of leather.
+Most beekeeping gloves available in the market are made of leather.

-Cowhide tends to be thicker and more resistant to bee stings, but that also reduces your dexterity and makes it more difficult to work with the bees.
+Cowhide tends to be thicker than Goatskin leather.
+The former is also more resistant to bee stings, but that also reduces your dexterity and makes it more difficult to work with the bees in your hive.

 Having a thicker layer makes it harder to feel the bees and keeps you from accidentally crushing them.

-Goatskin is a little thinner and offers a better fit while still thick enough to keep most stings away from the skin.
+Goatskin leather is a little thinner and offers a better fit while still thick enough to keep most bee stings away from the skin.

-The advantage of using leather gloves for keeping bees is that it breaths because it’s a natural material.
+The advantage of using leather gloves for keeping bees is that they breathe because it’s a natural material.
 It’s also absorbent, so your hands won’t be sloshing around in a pool of your own sweat on a hot day.

-Some examples of leather gloves that you can choose from are:
+Some good alternatives of beekeeping gloves made of leather that you can choose from are:

 These are affordable options that have a similar design.